-Appeal File: A file containing all relevant documents needed for a formal review of the promotion or tenure denial decision.
-The Appeal file consists of a brief written statement by the appellant, the appellant's promotion/tenure folder, written recommendations of the Department

-Chair, Dean, and/or Advisory Committees, and any other documents produced during the appeal process.
+Appeal File: A file containing the Faculty Member's original tenure and promotion application packet and all relevant documents needed for a formal review of the promotion or tenure denial decision.
+The file consists of a brief written statement by the appellant, written recommendations of the Department Chair, Dean, and/or Advisory Committees, and any other documents produced during the appeal process.